singhtejpreet2004/Virtual-Mouse-App/README.md

 | PyAutoGUI | 0.9.53 | Automating mouse movements and clicks |
 | PyQt5 | 5.15.4 | Creating the GUI |

-## Tech Stack

-The project is entirely written in Python, using the following packages:

-- **OpenCV (cv2)**: Used for capturing video from the webcam, flipping the video frames, and drawing on the frames.
-- **MediaPipe**: Used for detecting the hand and its landmarks in each video frame.
-- **PyAutoGUI**: Used for controlling the mouse based on the position of the hand landmarks.
-- **PyQt5**: Used for creating the GUI of the application, which includes start and stop buttons, an instructions button, and an image label to display the video from the webcam.

 ## How to Run Handy on Your Personal Computer